Momentum Multi-Marginal Schr\"odinger Bridge Matching: Extended Related Works

 \paragraph{Multi-Marginal} Among the advancements of Flow matching models was the introduction of the Multi-Marginal Flow matching framework \citep{rohbeckmodeling}.
 Similarly to our approach, they proposed a simulation-free training approach, leverages cubic spline-based flow interpolation and classifier-free guidance across time and conditions.
 TrajectoryNet \citep{tong2020trajectorynet} and MIOFlow \citep{huguet2022manifold} combine Optimal Transport with Continuous Normalizing Flows \citep{chen2018neural} and manifold embeddings, respectively, to model non-linear continuous trajectories through multiple points.
 In the stochastic realm, recent works have proposed the mmSB training through extending Iterative Proportional Fitting - a continuous extension of the Sinkhorn algorithm to solve the dynamic SB problem \citep{de2021diffusion}- to phase space and adapting the Bregman iterations \citep{chen2023deep}.
 Another approach alternates between learning piecewise SBs on the unobserved trajectories and refining the best guess for the dynamics within the specified reference class \citep{shen2024multi}.
 More recently, modeling the reference dynamics as a special class of smooth Gaussian paths was shown to achieve more regular and interpretable trajectories \citep{hong2025trajectory}.
 Furthermore, the multi-marginal problem has been recently addressed by Deep Momentum Multi-Marginal Schrödinger Bridge [DMSB;\cite{chen2023deep}] proposed to solve the mmSB in phase space via adapting the Bregman iterations.
 More recently, an iterative method for solving the mmSB proposed learning piecewise SB dynamics within a preselected reference class \citep{shen2024multi}.
 In contrast, modeling the reference dynamics as smooth Gaussian paths was shown to achieve more temporally coherent and smooth trajectories \citep{hong2025trajectory}, though the belief propagation prohibits scaling in high dimensions.
+Lastly, Wasserstein Lane–Riesenfeld (WLR) is a geometry-aware method to reconstruct smooth trajectories from point clouds.
+It performs consecutive geodesic averaging in Wasserstein space, giving spline-like curves that can handle mass splitting/bifurcations, achieving strong results on cell datasets \citep{banerjee2024efficient}.